message/iata/IT.md

 - passengers residing in Italy since before 13 February 2021;
 - parents of children younger than 18 years who are residing in Italy;
 - military personnel.
-3. Until 30 May 2021, passengers who have been in or transited through Bangladesh, India or Sri Lanka in the past 14 days are not allowed to enter and transit.
+3. Passengers who have been in or transited through Bangladesh, India or Sri Lanka in the past 14 days are not allowed to enter and transit.
 - This does not apply to nationals of Italy.
 4. passengers must complete a Digital Passenger Locator Form at <a href="https://app.euplf.eu/">https://app.euplf.eu/</a>
 6. Passengers arriving in Sardinia must register before departure at <a href="https://sus.regione.sardegna.it/sus/covid19/regimbarco/init;jsessionid=DBC60851683A8F71D64CBFA6632E9138.sus2?lang=en">https://sus.regione.sardegna.it/sus/covid19/regimbarco/init;jsessionid=DBC60851683A8F71D64CBFA6632E9138.sus2?lang=en</a> or via the app "SardegnaSicura".